andaziemele/eportfolio/rmpp.md

 #### Unit 4
 **Case Studies, Focus Groups and Observations**
+This unit was less relevant for the topics I am considering for my thesis, however, it was highly beneficial to work through the provided case study on data privacy as it touches upon data regulations and ethical practices.

 **Artefacts produced:**
 - Outline for literature review for formative feedback: [Link](https://github.com/andaziemele/rmpp_module/blob/main/Unit_4/lit_review_outline_for_feedback.pdf)